-WTE facilities are very expensive to build ($200mil+) and require a constant stream of waste from local municipalities for at least 20-30 years to cover the infrastructure cost of the plant.
-These long-term agreements divert valuable resources that could be used for recycling or composting practices; which are seen as a direct competitor to incineration because both are competing for the waste.
+When you burn trash, you discourage recycling and/or composting of valuable materials that could have otherwise been repurposed or composted.
+Those end-of-life options are seen as a direct competitor to incineration because both are competing for the same waste.
 When you recycle or compost materials, you conserve three to five times more energy than is generated by combustion.

 WTE facilities should be a last resort for products that cannot be recycled efficiently or sustainably.
-WTE conversion efficiency in even the most popular plants is around 30% due to high moisture contents of mixed trash.
-Landfills are always in proximity to the facilities, and the spent ash disposed of on a daily basis.
+WTE conversion efficiency in even the most advanced plants is around 30% due to high moisture contents of mixed trash.
+Landfills are always in proximity to the facilities, and the spent ash is disposed of on a daily basis.

-It is a biological process that occurs when certain bacteria or microorganisms break down organic matter in the absence of oxygen and sunlight.
+This is a biological process that occurs when certain bacteria or microorganisms break down organic matter in the absence of oxygen and sunlight.
 This process creates a valuable form of renewable energy called biogas which is 60% methane and 40% carbon dioxide with trace amounts of other gasses.
 Biogas also is known as bio-methane is renewable and sustainable clean energy that is CO2 neutral.
 Biomethane gas captured in the anaerobic digestion process tanks can be combusted to generate heat, electricity, thermal energy, or sent directly to a natural gas pipeline to use on the grid.